vranki/ExtPlane-Panel/README.md

 only work on a specific platform.
 You can use standard Qt defines, or additional defines such as `TERMIOS_AVAIALABLE` to help with this.

+## Widget UI vs QML ui ##

+Currently ExtPlane-Panel is written using Qt Widgets in c++.
+It would be better to change to QML based UI as it is far superior in many ways.

+* widgetui directory contains the current widget ui.
+* qmlui directory ontains the new QML based ui in progress.

 ## Contact / Feedback ##